-In February 2024 the Company established an initial Phase-One Pilot production facility with additional leased space at its current R&D facility in West Kelowna, BC, Canada.
-This production facility is being designed and tooled to convert different classes of heavy duty "host" vehicles with the Company's patents pending proprietary Method technologies.
-These vehicles are designed to be sold to customers operating in extreme terrain environments who have specified their custom user case requirements utilizing our Method technologies.
+In February 2024 the Company established an initial Phase-One Pilot production facility with additional leased space at its KXI R&D facility in West Kelowna, BC, Canada.
+The production facility was designed and tooled to convert different classes of heavy duty "host" vehicles with the Company's patents pending proprietary Method technologies.
+Those vehicles were designed to be sold to customers operating in extreme terrain environments who specified their custom user case requirements utilizing our Method technologies.